KatherineMichel/pinax-tutorial/pinax_starter_projects_and_apps.md

 For more information about Django and code reusability, see the Django docs [Reusability Matters section](https://docs.djangoproject.com/en/dev/intro/reusable-apps/#reusability-matters).

+## Pinax Packages

+Pinax starter projects and apps are reusable packages.

 ## Common Website Patterns

-Pinax starter projects and apps are reusable packages that can be used to bootstrap the most common types of websites.
+Pinax starter projects and apps can be used to bootstrap the most common types of websites.
 You only need to write the parts that make your project unique.
 Here are a few examples:

 * prototype
 * waitinglist